 - 90% of respondents agreed that climate change is a genuine problem for the future

 - 71% of respondents believe they will be seriously affected by climate change, as opposed to 63% in 2013

 - 51% of respondents believe that the ACT Government needs to act urgently on climate change, compared to 43% in 2013

-A new question on electric vehicles was added to the survey for 2016.
-This question addressed barriers and deciding factors for people to invest in invest in electric vehicles.
-The three factors most likely to influence people’s decision to purchase an electric vehicle are:
+A new question was asked in 2016 regarding electric vehicles, the barriers and investment factors.
+The three factors most likely to influence a person’s decision to buy an electric vehicle are: